Ariamestra/ConsumerReviews/README.md

 ### Installation
-To achieve this summarization, the following Python libraries and methods are employed:
+To achieve this summarization, the following Python libraries and methods are used:

 - `pandas` for data manipulation and analysis.
 - `numpy` for numerical operations.